 I believe the Internet makes the job of a journalist even more important.
 It not only gives us access to more research information, but it also brings us new platforms for story telling.

 Because journalists have to keep an eye on so much breaking and developing news I set up the Ultimate Guide website.

-My latest job is as Deputy Science and Technology Editor for The Conversation website, where I combine my skills as a journalist with my inner-geek passion for exploring issues to help academics explain their ideas to a wider audience.
+My latest job is as commissioning editor for The Conversation website, where I combine my skills as a journalist with my passion for exploring issues to help academics explain their ideas to a wider audience.